szpajder/dumpvdl2/README.md

   [--centerfreq <center_frequency>] [vdl_freq_1] [vdl_freq_2] [...]
 ```

+Specify `-` as the file name to read data from standard input.

 The symbol rate for VDL2 is 10500 symbols/sec. dumpvdl2 internal processing rate
 is 10 samples per symbol.
 Therefore the file must be recorded with sampling rate
 set to an integer multiple of 105000.
 Specify the multiplier value with